(Updated March 7, 2023)

 Along with the rise of the Hurricanes’ program, Hamilton’s players also continued to develop and win individual awards.
 In 1999, Hemsley and forward Tim James earned All-Big East First Team honors.
 In 2000, guard Johnny Hemsley earned All-Big East Second Team honors while center Mario Bland earned All-Conference Third-Team honors.
 The Hurricanes and Syracuse (twice) were the only schools to have two players earn All-Big East First Team honors in the same season at least once during Hamilton’s tenure at Miami.
 In 10 seasons under Hamilton, the Hurricanes had 13 All-Conference selections.

 In 1998-99, Tim James was named Big East Co-Player of the Year, along with Connecticut’s Richard Hamilton, and Johnny Hemsley was selected as the conference’s Most Improved Player.

 Miami’s rise began in 1994-95 when Hamilton led the Hurricanes to the greatest single season turn-around in Big East history.
 Picked to finish at the bottom of the Big East Conference standings, Hamilton guided the Hurricanes to a fifth-place finish and a berth in the National Invitational Tournament – Miami’s first postseason appearance in 31 years.
-The Hurricanes’ nine-win conference win increase tied Louisiana Tech for the best in the nation.
+The Hurricanes’ conference win increase of nine games tied Louisiana Tech for the best in the nation.
 Miami’s eight-win overall improvement tied for the third best single season increase in school history.

 For his work both on and off the court, Hamilton was honored as one of four finalists for the 2000 Coach Wooden “Keys to Life” Award.
 The award is given annually to a coach who best exemplifies Coach John Wooden’s philosophy of emphasizing that impacting the life of a student is more significant than any winning percentage.
 He was named one of Tallahassee’s Top 33 citizens in 2004 by the Tallahassee Democrat, inducted into the Gaston County (N.C.)
 Hall of Fame in 2007 and was honored by his hometown of Gastonia, N.C. in 2012 for his accomplishments during his career.